Comment on page

 Once in the Robot Controller Console, the homepage of the console will appear.
 In the upper right corner is the navigation menu which will allow users to access the Blocks, OnBot Java, and Manage pages within the console.

-With the Control Hub powered, select the WiFi Network icon in the lower right corner of the desktop.
+With the Control Hub powered, access the Wi-Fi network selector.
+For Windows 10 devices, click the Wi-Fi Network icon in the lower right corner of the desktop.

 Once you have found the target network in the list, click on it to select it then press connect.